Make a plan to pay for a health professions graduate degree

 Depending on your area of study, you could qualify for a program that covers your health professions school costs in return for a set number of years of service to that organization.
 A few of the programs available to you include the following:

 - National Health Service Corps (NHSC) Scholarship: This Department of Health & Human Services program will cover the cost of tuition, books, and living expenses for health professions students like nurses.
 In exchange, you must work for one to two years in an approved high-need area, either in a city or rural town.
+In return for scholarship awards, scholars commit to providing primary care health services in underserved communities.
+The program provides support to students who seek financial assistance to complete primary care health professions education.
+The NHSC SP pays for tuition and various other reasonable education-related expenses and also provides a monthly stipend to assist with living expenses in exchange for a minimum of two (2) years of full-time service.

-- Public Service Loan Forgiveness: If you took out loans for health professions school, you may be eligible for loan forgiveness if you work at a certain qualifying institute like a nonprofit organization, government organization, or teaching hospital.
+- Public Service Loan Forgiveness: If you took out federal loans for health professions school, you may be eligible for loan forgiveness if you work at a certain qualifying institute like a nonprofit organization, government organization, or teaching hospital.
 Typically, you must have already made 120 consecutive payments toward your loan to qualify.

 2. Apply for federal student aid